brittanytamra/JavaScript-BMI-Calculator/README.md

 Software: HTML, CSS, JavaScript

 Description: This project I submitted doing the Front-End Engineering Course online with Top Universe.

 Requirements:
-Enter values for height, weight, gender and age
+-Enter values for height, weight, gender and age
-Show the result for the computation in the BMI result section
+-Show the result for the computation in the BMI result section

 BMI Formula: